Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/protection-from-evil-and-good.md

 aliases: ["Protection from Evil and Good"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-270. Available in the SRD.
+BookSource: "Player's Handbook p.
+270. Available in the SRD."
 ---
 # Protection from Evil and Good
 *1st-level, Abjuration*